 For many means-tested benefits there are various upper and lower capital limits.
 For example, Housing Benefit and Universal Credit are not payable for someone with capital of £16,000 or over but capital below £6,000 (or £10,000 if in a care home) is ignored.
-For every £250 between the upper and lower limit, the claimant is treated as having a £1 a week income.
+The 'tariff income' rule: For every £250 between the upper and lower limit, the claimant is treated as having a £1 a week income.
 It is £500 for people above pension age (see general principles below).
-This is called 'tariff income.'
-Tax Credits do not have capital limits but income from some capital is taken into account.
+Tax Credits do not have capital limits but take into account income generated from some capital.
 There is no upper limit for Pension Credit.